fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

       - **jwt**: the JWT used as proof of possession.
     - [`OpenID4VCI`_].
   * - **transaction_id**
-    - CONDITIONAL.
-REQUIRED only in case of deferred flow.
+    - REQUIRED only in case of deferred flow.
 String identifying a deferred issuance transaction.
+It MUST NOT be present in immediate flow
     - Section 9.1 of [`OpenID4VCI`_].